Tiffany McLachlan: Storylines

 Tiffany is the daughter of Russell and Petra McLachlan (Berndardette Wheatley) and sister to Ryan (Richard Norton).
 As her family were quite affluent, Tiffany appeared to be spoilt and pampered.
 When Kerry Bishop (Linda Hartley-Clark) begins running a childminding service, Petra places Tiffany in her care.
 Kerry's stepson, Toby is initially reluctant to become friends with Tiffany, as his friend, Katie Landers (Sally Jensen), had just left for Adelaide.
 Toby warms to Tiffany after her tomboy persona comes out.
 She tells Toby to call her Lochy and they become good friends.
 One day, Lochy and Toby find an empty house and become convinced that it is haunted.
-However, they discover that a runaway teenager, Lee Maloney (Maree Ackhurst), is living there.
+However, they discover that a runaway teenager, Lee Maloney (Maree Ackehurst), is living there.
 They tell Matt Robinson (Ashley Paske) about Lee and he takes her home with him.

 After a Magpie dive bombs her, Lochy takes a dislike to the group and begins throwing stones at their nest.
 Toby and Helen Daniels (Anne Haddy) warn her that she will make the birds angry, but Lochy does not listen.
 Lochy then decides to climb the tree to get to the nest, but when Kerry calls her, she loses her balance and falls from the tree.
 She is then left with a broken arm.
 Lochy clashes with her classmate, Natasha Kovac (Courtney Compagnino), who makes Lochy's life miserable.
 Lochy tells her aunt, Dorothy (Maggie Dence), that Kerry is mistreating her.
 Dorothy threatens to report Kerry to the Department of Childcare and Lochy admits that she made her story up.
 Kerry gives up her child care service, but agrees to continue looking after Lochy.